EngineHub/CraftBookDocs/source/mechanics/sign_copier.rst

 Usage
 =====

-To use the sign copier, right click the sign you want to copy with an ink sac, then punch the sign you want to paste the text onto.
+To use the sign copier, right click the sign you want to copy with flint, then punch the sign you want to paste the text onto.
 You can paste to as many signs as you would like.

 Editing Text
 ------------